-As the Collection Development Librarian at LPCPL, the biggest question I get from folks is “Where do you find out about all these books?”
+As the Collection Management Librarian at LPCPL, the biggest question I get from folks is “Where do you find out about all these books?”
 There are definitely a lot of resources out there, so, I just wanted to share some of the ones that I find most useful.

 The one that everyone thinks of first is The New York Times Bestseller list.
 It is a great place to begin; the titles are well-known, and often asked for, but some of the best titles never make it on the list since they only use a number of sales in the U.S.

 The BookPage is a magazine that you can pick up for free at any library location.
 Inside, you’ll find author interviews, featured titles, and lots of book reviews!
 I try to purchase a lot of the titles that appear in the BookPage, so it is a great place to find out about new items you’ll be able to find here at the library.

 I also take into account professional reviews from companies like Kirkus and Publisher’s Weekly.
 These print catalogs are available for you to check out at the Main Library in the magazine section, or requestable to any branch.

 I find myself using a lot of web sources as well in the book selection process.
 Here are some handy websites that I frequent: